 Students are at the center of my teaching and I strive to provide an active and inclusive learning environment in face-to-face, blended, or online instructional modalities.
 I value the experiences students bring into the classroom and I encourage them to develop and strengthen their readings of literature through life-to-text and text-to-text connections in order to measure the purpose of story, language, and writing, to their own lives and the cultures they inhabit; this initial teaching strategy helps strengthen and build relationships between students, as they often find commonalities with each other and in turn, form community.
 As students reach levels of comfort with me and with each other, classroom conversations flow with a sense of ease and lessened anxiety.

-In my “Introduction to Creative Writing” course I teach three genres: poetry, creative nonfiction, and fiction; students craft and revise in each genre and their pieces, similar to my “Advanced Fiction” course, are showcased in a portfolio, but more importantly, a public reading near the end of the semester.
-While students engage with the practice of writing creatively, they read short critical essays about craft alongside selected genre texts.
-Through reading, annotation workouts, and textual analysis, students reach a pivotal moment of recognizing the importance of working closely with mentor texts as a way to view not only, for example, the use of figurative language, repetition and other craft tools, but to see the influence of culture embedded in each piece.
+I teach college writing and expository writing courses each year.
+Through close reading, annotation workouts, and textual analysis, students reach a pivotal moment of recognizing the importance of working closely with mentor texts as a way to view not only, for example, the use and development of sentence and paragraph formations; the use of figurative language, repetition and other craft tools, but also see the influence of culture embedded in each piece.
 I believe it is crucial to present my students with a diverse range of writers including writers of color and LGBTQ+ identified; a diversified reading list assists in establishing acceptance and recognition of my students and who they are, or are becoming, and also promotes a safe space for discussions about identity, race, sexuality, and other challenging topics.

 In my “Literatures of the World” course, students read and examine written and visual texts only crafted outside of the United States, challenging their world view.
 Each student delivered a presentation (some multimodal, student’s choice) that aligned a text to the cultural and historical events that shaped the perspective of the author, and point of view of the characters in terms of colonialism or post-colonialism.
 Each presentation allowed the whole group to then discuss and reflect not only on the text, but their own place within a different global context.
 In truth, this is one of my favorite course to teach outside the field of creative writing because the students just open themselves up to discussion.
 As a final project, students write a creative nonfiction piece, or an origin story based on their personal or family histories, and I could not have been prouder of the work they produced.